 Security is very important to St Ann’s College.
 Being all under one roof is a unique advantage.
 All entry to the College building is through secure, electronically monitored doors and gates.
 Each student is given electronic keys to access both the campus and their own room, which can be deactivated if lost (there is a charge for replacement of these keys).
 There are security gates to get into the grounds and these are automatically locked between 6pm and 8am each day and all weekend; only those with security keys can access the grounds outside these times.
 A recently completed wall along Brougham Place adds to the sense of security of the College.

-The Principal lives on site and there is always a Residential Tutor on duty outside office hours.
-These tutors carry a mobile phone when on duty and can be contacted at need, although we ask that you be respectful of the time you call and impositions made on them as they are students here too.
+The Principal lives on site and there is always a Residential Adviser on duty outside office hours.
+These RAs carry a mobile phone when on duty and can be contacted at need, although we ask that you be respectful of the time you call and impositions made on them as they are students here too.